refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

   });
 ```

-As we can see, the parameters passed to useList hook are forwarded to the data providers getList method internally.
-In the background, refine connects all data provider methods to appropriate data hooks.
+As we can see, the parameters passed to the `useList` hook are forwarded to the data provider's `getList` method internally.
+In the background, **refine** connects all data provider methods to appropriate data hooks.

 ```ts title="dataProvider.ts"
 const dataProvider = {